 Left 4 Dead 2 is available on PC and Xbox 360.

-By far the best part of ZombiU was how it played with permadeath.
-You could die rather easily, and once your character died, they were dead for good.
-You’d step into the shoes of a new character while your previous body would resurrect as a zombie.
-To take back your items, you’d have to kill zombie you (ZombiU, get it!?).
+By far, the best part of ZombiU was how it played with permadeath.
+You could die relatively easily, and once your character died, they were dead for good.
+The dead character’s body transforms into a zombie as you take on a new character.
+To take back your items, you’d have to kill zombie-you (ZombiU).

-ZombiU is now available on PC, PS4, and Xbox One.
-You should play it.
+ZombiU is now available on PC, PS4, and Xbox One as just Zombi.
+We guarantee you’ll enjoy playing.